shiloenix/vex/README.md

 # VIDOE

-**Multi-source video extraction protocol — free, open source, containerized, no ads.**
+**Multi-source Video Extractionz System — free, open source, containerized, no ads.**

 VIDOE is a self-hosted video downloader built on [yt-dlp](https://github.com/yt-dlp/yt-dlp), wrapped in a clean terminal-aesthetic UI.
 Paste a link, pick a format, download.
 No accounts, no tracking, no ads, no limits.